 Most cases of CHS have been shown to occur with at least weekly cannabis use (others, about 20 days per month), and about 75% of those patients have used cannabis regularly for more than a year.
 More than 70% of CHS sufferers also are men.

-And although relatively small, when one recent survey of patients experiencing CHS symptoms is extracted to the general population, it is possible that about 2.75 million Americans may suffer from CHS.
 The best way to prevent CHS is to use cannabis in moderation.
 High doses, frequent use, and high-potency THC products are the biggest risk factors for developing CHS.